We're now officially less than a week away from brand new Doctor Who, which can only mean one thing - time for another Doctor Who Launch Party!

 Similarly, you cannot BUILD anything from a new episode until 48 hours after UK broadcast.

-Absolutely all content from trailers (including "Next Time" segments) is spoilers until it has actually aired as part of an episode.
+Absolutely all promotional content (including trailers, images and "Next Time" segments) is spoilers until it has actually aired as part of an episode.

 Episode titles are spoilers (just refer to them by number)